Farcaș

 Farcaș, also Farkas, Farkaș or Farcas, was a cneaz (local chieftain or ruler) mentioned in the Diploma of the Joannites issued by king Béla IV of Hungary (1235–1270) on 2 July 1247; the diploma granted territories to the Knights Hospitaller in the Banate of Severin and Cumania.
-Farcaş held a kenazate which was given to the knights by the king.
+Farcaș held a kenazate which was given to the knights by the king.
 His kenazate lay in the northeast of modern Oltenia (in Romania).

 The diploma of Béla IV also refers to the kenazates of John and voivode Litovoi and to voivode Seneslau.
 Seneslau and Litovoi are expressly said to be Vlachs (Olati) in the king's diploma.